pybricks/pybricks.github.io/_posts/tips-and-tricks/2024-05-23-disable-motor-detect.md

 - If a block you use is not supported by your motor, or nothing is plugged in, your program will just ignore that block instead of raising an error.

+# Making a simple battery box

+Perhaps the simplest but useful example is to turn your hub into a simple battery box, as shown below.

+{% include block-program.html
+path="check_battery_box"
+caption="A simple 'battery box' program." width="70%"
+%}

+This just turns the motors on if they are connected.
+They keep running until you stop the program using the button on the hub.

+As a result, you can start the motors by clicking the button, and click it again to turn them off.
+Just like a good old battery box!

 # Further exploration

 With that extra module in place, you can easily get creative with your